Florence 2020 - #ISQua2020 30th August - 2nd September 2020

 The Galleria dell'Accademia displays Michelangelo’s “David” sculpture.
 The Uffizi Gallery exhibits Botticelli’s “The Birth of Venus” and da Vinci’s “Annunciation.”

-Registration and our Call for Abstracts for #ISQua2020 will be opening shortly!
+The call for papers is now open and registration for #ISQua2020 will be opening shortly!

 Call For Papers

 Having your work featured at the annual ISQua conference is an unrivalled chance to have key decision-makers in health and social care consider your work and for you to make important connections with your peers.